A comparative study of Higgs boson production from vector-boson fusion: Theoretical inputs and computational tools

 In the gluon-gluon fusion production channel, the Higgs boson is created via a top-quark loop in association with two additional jets.
-Theoretical predictions for this configuration are typically computed at NLO in the Higgs effective theory.
-However, with kinematic cuts favoring large dijet invariant mass and rapidity separation, our analysis involves a wide range of energy scales, such that finite top quark mass effects can play an important role, and the EFT results may be strongly modified.
+Theoretical predictions for this configuration are typically computed at NLO in the Higgs effective field theory (HEFT).
+However, with kinematic cuts favoring large dijet invariant mass and rapidity separation, our analysis involves a wide range of energy scales, such that finite top quark mass effects can play an important role, and the HEFT results may be strongly modified.
 The full NLO QCD results for Higgs plus one-jet production in the Standard Model have become available only recently~\cite{Lindert:2018iug,Jones:2018hbb}, and a similar computation for Higgs-plus two jet production is not yet on the horizon.
 The best available technique to include top-quark mass effects in our predictions for gluon fusion would be a local reweighting strategy~\cite{Buschmann:2014sia,Greiner:2016awe,NNLOJETSecDec}.
-In this method, the ratio between Standard Model and effective theory results is computed at LO and applied to the EFT prediction as a local multiplicative correction.
-For a wide range of differential observables, the results are in excellent agreement with a posteriori reweighting at the histogram level, which motivates us to choose the yet simpler histogram-based reweighting method to include top-quark mass effects in our calculations.
+In this method, the ratio between Standard Model and effective theory results is computed at LO and applied to the HEFT prediction as a local multiplicative correction.
+For a wide range of differential observables, the results are in excellent agreement with a posteriori reweighting at the histogram level~\cite{Chen:2016zka,Becker:2020rjp}, which motivates us to choose the yet simpler histogram-based reweighting method to include top-quark mass effects in our calculations.
+For a given observable $\mathcal{O}$ from the gluon-gluon fusion production channel, the Standard Model and HEFT predictions of differential cross sections at the same fixed order is used to define the reweighting coefficient: